The Best Restaurants in Jersey City

 Pinwheel Garden

 Brothers Steve and Albert Tseng opened this charming dumpling and noodle bar in 2018, bringing a much-need plant-focused menu to the Bergen-Lafayettte neighborhood.
-The mood inside the small space is intimate, with an exposed brick wall, dim lighting and wood tables.
-Start with an order of dumplings (bacon and vegetable, or spinach pie) and don’t skip the $4 scallion pancake.
+The mood inside the small space is intimate, with an exposed-brick wall, dim lighting and wood tables.
+Start with an order of bacon-veggie dumplings, and don’t skip the $4 scallion pancake.
 For mains, you can pick from an excellent Indian-spiced coconut curry (add lemongrass chicken, mushroom seitan, garlic shrimp or char siu pork), beef or veggie Bolognese, and the Trinity ramen, made with a rich beef, chicken and pork broth.
 BYO. —SV

 318 Communipaw Avenue, 201-413-5333